We dog parents want to give our pups the best life possible. One way to do that is to supplement their diets with healthy herbs for dogs.

-Basil is a healing herb known for being antibacterial and for fighting free radicals.
-It also reduces pain and inflammation and helps fight cancer, prevents diabetes, and protects the liver.
+Basil is a healing herb known to be antibacterial and fight free radicals.
+It also reduces pain and inflammation, helps fight cancer, prevents diabetes, and protects the liver.
 Basil also can help fight pain and reduce inflammation for dogs suffering from arthritis.

 Like aloe vera, these anti-fungal flowers can be used to treat cuts, scrapes, or wounds.
 With its anti-bacterial properties, the flowers also can be made into a tea that you can use as an antiseptic wash.

 California poppy is a natural relaxant that helps lower blood pressure and can treat asthma and prevent parasites.